Qualys/community/containerSecurity/README.md

 This script demonstrates how Qualys Container Security API can be used to validate docker image in CI/CD pipeline.

+Usually, in CI/CD pipeline, your workflow would be as follows:

+1. Checkout and build the code
+2. Build a docker image
+3. Push the image to registry

+It is recommended to use this script **just before step 3**.
+This will help you make sure, all the docker images pushed to registry are always free from serious vulnerabilities.

 #### Setting jq filter to validate image

 First thing first.
 Decide a criteria to evaluate your docker image.
 It could be based on vulnerability severity.
 Then, prepare a jq filter for your criteria.
 You might want to refer [jq manual](https://stedolan.github.io/jq/manual/) for that.
 There is a sample filter provided in [this file](https://github.com/Qualys/community/blob/master/containerSecurity/jq_filter.txt).